Ga direct naar: Zoeken | Hoofdmenu | Snelkoppelingen

 Source: UNDP, Governance for sustainable human development.
 A UNDP policy document (1997)

 People are at the core of the knowledge system perspective used in RAAKS - not as passive recipients but as active, knowledgeable participants who can arrive at decisions.
-'Actor' as used here may refer to an individual person or to a group, organization or network: all interact, taking and implementing decisions on the basis of their own perceptions, interests, agendas, understandings antriangle_top_whited the opportunities they are able to see.
+'Actor' as used here may refer to an individual person or to a group, organization or network: all interact, taking and implementing decisions on the basis of their own perceptions, interests, agendas, understandings and the opportunities they are able to see.

 In general terms, the purpose of an agricultural knowledge and information system (AKIS) is to facilitate agriculture-related practices to be innovated continuously.
 The system integrates farmers, agricultural educators, researchers and extensionists to harness knowledge and information from various sources for better farming and improved livelihoods.
 Even when such a broad intentionality is recognized, the specific mission of an AKIS is permanently debated amongst social actors in one way or the other affected by agricultural performance.
 AKIS can be improved, e.g. made more sensitive to the needs of poor smallholders, using RAAKS, see http://www.kit.nl/4616?tab=2.